 Far too frequently a lawyer’s financial interest in taking a client’s case to trial will potentially interfere with what decision is best for a client.
 When it comes to pre trial consultation I believe there is no room for misunderstanding.
 It is the client who will be left with the consequences of an adverse trial verdict and not the attorney; an attorney who will exit a legal defense with the prospect of a far greater fee should trial be encouraged.
 As a result, I am never hesitant to communicate my best advice based upon over twenty years of experience in all parts of Indiana to help guide us to the best decisions on your behalf.
 A client deserves nothing less than the fullest, candid and most complete information I can provide as to whether trial is right for them.

-Any and all dui cases defended by Stark Law Offices are handled by me personally.
+Any and all dui cases defended by Stark DUI Lawyers are handled by me personally.
 Although I have a valuable support team behind me, my job as an attorney is to not only handle your defense in the most effective manner possible, but also to be personally available to speak with by phone any time a question may arise.
 When the stress of a criminal prosecution enters one’s life I know how important it is to have a trusted attorney to talk to any time day or night.
 I believe one of the most valuable resources I can provide is the comfort of knowing that you have my individual attention every step of the way as we face the challenges of your case together.

 What are field sobriety tests and do I have to take them if asked to do so?

 Field sobriety tests are tests that have been standardized by the National Highway Traffic Safety Administration to determine if a driver is intoxicated.
 These tests must be performed by police officers according to a standard procedure.
 The results are based on the opinion of the officer who conducts them.
 It has been found in several studies that they are far from accurate in determining impairment and not always applied according to accepted protocol by law enforcement.
 You are not obligated to take such tests and may refuse to do so.